 HOW TO BE PREPARED FOR BREXIT IN SPAIN: 3 IMPORTANT PIECES OF ADVICE

 In order to perfectly be prepared for Brexit, we are going to give you three crucial pieces of advice.
-Both the ambassador of UK in Spain as well as the consulate have confirmed this information.
+Both the ambassador of the UK in Spain as well as the consulate have confirmed this information.
 That is why is so important you execute these three actions in front of an uncertainty scenario.

 1. First of all.
 Those who do not have the green card and the NIE, do it as soon as possible.
 It is much better to do it now, enjoying the easiness of the legal procedure that being a European citizen brings within.
 If you wait until the negotiations are over, the process can be much tougher.

 2. Those who have been living in Spain for 5 years with the green card must get permanent residency as soon as possible.
-We don’t know exactly if it is going to be possible afterwards, and it is a much safer path to normalize the situation now.
+We don’t know exactly if it is going to be possible afterward, and it is a much safer path to normalize the situation now.

 3. Finally, a tip that applies after Brexit takes place.
 And that is to be careful and update for the change: you will need to update your residence permit.
 As we have said, there will be a period of two years in which you will maintain your rights, and be considered European for that purpose.
 Nevertheless, you will need to change your card, as after the period you won’t be European.
 Then, the required procedure will be going to the Spanish Immigration Office and changing the card for another one, as the European won’t be valid.